AntonStoeckl/bowling-game-kata/docs/03_the_task.md

-# The task
-You are a newly formed team at MaibornWolff that is charged to implement the core functionality of a new system to track the score of a single player's bowling game.

-You have been given the following requirements:
-- Implement all the bowling-rules described above as a Java-programm.
-The rules are in no particular order.
-- The concrete usage of your java-programm is not yet defined.
-However it was decided that a class Game should exist which should implement at least the following methods:
-  - **void roll(int)** is called each time the player rolls a ball.
-The argument is the number of pins knocked down.
-  - **int score()** returns the total score for that game.

-If you feel that you require additional information / requirements for making decisions, feel free to ask one of the moderators for input, make an assumption in the team or designate a team-member to play the role of the customer.

-## On a meta-level
+# Remarks and recommendations
+## The cost of choice vs. recommendations

+## Keep in mind.
 - This is not a competition about speed, completion or correctness.
 - Focus on learning the team-programming-techniques.
 - Focus on communication, collaboration and learning from another.
-- Pretend that you are project team charged with the task described above and act as you would in project.
+- Pretend that you are project team charged with the task described above and act as you would in a project.
 - If you are
-# The cost of choice vs. recommendations